mozilla/cargo-vet/book/src/design-choice-faq.md

 suggest` to ratchet down the set of unaudited code at their own pace.

-## Why is there no helper for recording forbidding crates?
+## Why is there no helper for recording violation entries?

-One could imagine pairing `cargo vet certify` with a corresponding `cargo vet forbid` to record `!` entries in `audits.toml`.
-This isn't supported for three
+One could imagine pairing `cargo vet certify` with a corresponding `cargo vet record-violation`.
+This isn't supported for three reasons:
-reasons:
-* Security problems are rarely isolated to an exact version, which means you will generally want to specify a range of versions.
-In order to be self-explanatory, the syntax for this in `audits.toml` involves a combination of  `*`, `(`, `)`, `[`, and `]`.
-All of these are shell-parsed, and so passing them to a helper would either require cumbersome escaping, or the complexity of an alternative shell-friendly syntax.
+* Security problems are rarely isolated to an exact version, which is why `violation` [supports](audit-entries.md#violation) range syntax.
+Some elements of this syntax (like `*', `<` and `>`) are shell-parsed, and so passing them to a helper would either require cumbersome escaping, or the complexity of an alternative shell-friendly syntax.
-* The situation in which you need to forbid a dependency is not likely to arise frequently.
+* The situation in which you need to record a violation is not likely to arise frequently.
 * When the situation does arise, the effort required to manually update `audits.toml` is dwarfed by the effort of actually extricating the dependency